SAP/fosstars-rating-core/curl/curl.md

 1. [CVE-2016-4606](https://nvd.nist.gov/vuln/detail/CVE-2016-4606): Curl before 7.49.1 in Apple OS X before macOS Sierra prior to 10.12 allows remote or local attackers to execute arbitrary code, gain sensitive information, cause denial-of-service conditions, bypass security restrictions, and perform unauthorized actions.
 This may aid in other attacks.
 1. [CVE-2020-8284](https://nvd.nist.gov/vuln/detail/CVE-2020-8284): A malicious server can use the FTP PASV response to trick curl 7.73.0 and earlier into connecting back to a given IP address and port, and this way potentially make curl extract information about services that are otherwise private and not disclosed, for example doing port scanning and service banner extractions.
 1. [CVE-2021-22897](https://nvd.nist.gov/vuln/detail/CVE-2021-22897): curl 7.61.0 through 7.76.1 suffers from exposure of data element to wrong session due to a mistake in the code for CURLOPT_SSL_CIPHER_LIST when libcurl is built to use the Schannel TLS library.
 The selected cipher set was stored in a single "static" variable in the library, which has the surprising side-effect that if an application sets up multiple concurrent transfers, the last one that sets the ciphers will accidentally control the set used by all transfers.
 In a worst-case scenario, this weakens transport security significantly.
+1. [CVE-2021-22922](https://nvd.nist.gov/vuln/detail/CVE-2021-22922): When curl is instructed to download content using the metalink feature, thecontents is verified against a hash provided in the metalink XML file.The metalink XML file points out to the client how to get the same contentfrom a set of different URLs, potentially hosted by different servers and theclient can then download the file from one or several of them.
+In a serial orparallel manner.If one of the servers hosting the contents has been breached and the contentsof the specific file on that server is replaced with a modified payload, curlshould detect this when the hash of the file mismatches after a completeddownload.
+It should remove the contents and instead try getting the contentsfrom another URL.
+This is not done, and instead such a hash mismatch is onlymentioned in text and the potentially malicious content is kept in the file ondisk.